gremwell/qsslcaudit/README.md

 `--user-ca-cert`, `--user-ca-key` sets path to CA (certificate authority) files to sign certificates presented to client.

+`--loop-tests` this is helpful when it is desired to test TLS/SSL client multiple times or launch SSL server assessment tools against `qsslcaudit`.

 ## Tests

 Current list of TLS/SSL client tests.